pulsar-edit/pulsar/packages/archive-view/README.md

 # Archive view package

-Adds support for browsing archive files in Pulsar with the following extensions:
+Adds support for browsing archive files in Lumine with the following extensions:

 * `.egg`
 * `.epub`